ibpdas/ibpdas/readme.md

 A short selection of the projects that show my current interests.

 ### **ValueLine: Data to Impact Model**
 A line of sight model for accelerating the path to value.
+Helps connect data foundations, maturity and outcomes in a simple visual way.
 **Status:** active.

 ---

 ### **ThinkStudio: Data Strategy Accelerator**
 A workshopping tool for developing context aware data strategies.
+Supports early stage framing and organisational diagnosis.
 **Status:** alpha.

 ---

 ### **MacroCycle: AI Business Cycle Agent**
-A multiagent experiment for economic sensemaking with API driven stateless data ecosystem.
+A multiagent experiment for economic sensemaking with an API driven stateless data ecosystem.
+Tests explainable orchestration patterns.
 **Status:** ongoing.

 ---